fluxninja/aperture/docs/content/reference/aperturectl/dynamic-config/apply/apply.md

 ```
       --file string     Path to the dynamic config file
-  -h, --help            help for dynamic-config
+  -h, --help            help for apply
       --policy string   Name of the Policy to apply the DynamicConfig to
 ```